 Also worth noting – as we on-board a Managed Cloud Services customer, we often will audit their environment and provide best practice recommendations.
 These recommendations are aligned with the excellent AWS Well Architected framework and help customers achieve greater stability, performance, security and cost optimization.
 Our customers have the option of completing the remediation or having 2nd Watch perform the remediation.
 Implementing best practices for managing user access along with leveraging cutting edge technology results in a streamlined journey to the cloud.

 So now we have addressed the question of who owns the account, but we haven’t addressed why a customer would want to procure AWS through a partner.
 First, see my earlier blog post regarding Cloud Cost Complexity for some background.
-Second, buying AWS through 2nd Watch comes with several immediate advantages:
+Second, buying AWS through 2nd Watch as an AWS partner, or AWS reseller, comes with several immediate advantages:

 - All services are provided at AWS market rates or better.